Major Elements of the OSSP Process

 - Administer Contract (Joint Agency (COTR)/OSSP responsibility)

-For a more complete view of the OSSP Process, please click here to open OSSP’s Process Flow Charts.
-These flow charts are based upon the most common types of requirements and provide estimated processing times based upon Requisition dollar value.
-Please note that all processing times are contingent upon all necessary documents accompanying the Requisition in the Banner system and existing workload in the Office of Strategic Sourcing and Procurement.
-Priority Requisitions that could affect the daily operation of the University or Requisitions that are complex in nature may require additional business days for processing.
+For a more complete view of the OSSP Process, please click here to open OSSP’s process flow charts.
+These flow charts are based upon the most common types of requirements and provide estimated processing times based on requisition dollar value.
+Please note that all processing times are contingent upon all necessary documents accompanying the requisition in the Banner system and existing workload in the Office of Strategic Sourcing and Procurement.
+Priority requisitions that could affect the daily operation of the university or requisitions that are complex in nature may require additional business days for processing.

 Procuring Goods and Services

 Goods and services are procured by one of the following methods: